-Business 3.0 will function as a catalyst for encounters and networks.
+The new building will function as a catalyst for encounters and networks.
 Social capital and peers are one of the key takeaways for students.
 The school facilitates teamwork and the understanding of different disciplines and people, both within the business school and with other Aalto schools.
 New inventions occur as these multidisciplinary teams form.
 After all, learning happens in a social context.
 1+1+1=4

 “For me, the most important tools I got from the school were the networks of peers.
 That is absolutely the most important thing.”

 The School of Business is a leading and attractive research institution, yet business-minded.
 It has a unique approach to teaching that uses real-life cases to narrow the gap between studying and business life and enables students to prototype their possible career paths.
 The school clearly, proudly and visibly communicates these activities and achievements to a wider audience in research, education and business.
 Open business data and open research are bound together.
 Welcome to the empirical wonderland!

 “We (Aalto BIZ) are practical.
 We are multidisciplinary, we have great contacts to the corporate world, education is more work-oriented and research is tied to practice.”

 Insight work focused on understanding the future factors shaping working and learning environments, which affect the development of the new business campus.
 Motive-based user-profiles and stakeholder interviews were used as a means to create an understanding of the future users of the building.